Residence permit

 Select a property

 Immigrant Invest experts help investors at any stage of obtaining a Greece Golden Visa, including the selection of real estate.
-If you do not have an opportunity to come to Greece, we organise online viewings of the properties.
+If investors do not have an opportunity to come to Greece, we organise online viewings of the properties.

 2